openjournals/buffy/docs/responders/close_issue_command.md

 Close issue command
 ===================

-This responder replies to a specific command closing the issue and posibly adding some labels.
+This responder replies to a specific command closing the issue and possibly adding some labels.

 ## Listens to